Bug report #13997

 I'm not sure what I should download.
 Should I wait until QGIS 2.13 or 2.14 shows up on https://www.qgis.org/en/site/forusers/download.html - in a week or so?
 Or should I download something else now, such as OSGeo4W?

-#5 Updated by Nyall Dawson almost 4 years ago
+#5 Updated by Nyall Dawson about 4 years ago

 See instructions here: https://www.qgis.org/en/site/forusers/alldownloads.html#windows